Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Control Design

 The stiffenss at the desired equilibrium $\bfq_\star$ is calculated from any direction of the limit $\bar\bfq\to \bfq_\star$, thus obtaining

 This verifies the property {\bf P2}, and we complete the proof. \end{proof}

-The above shows that the proposed controller \eqref{u:control}-\eqref{tau:3} can achieve the end-effector position regulation with the closed-loop stiffness $K_{\tt O}$ given by \eqref{K_O}.
+The above shows that the proposed controller \eqref{u:control}-\eqref{tau:3} can achieve the position regulation with the closed-loop stiffness $K_{\tt O}$ given by \eqref{K_O}.
 It implies our ability to set a prescribed stiffness by selecting the control gain $\gamma>0$ properly.
-More discussions about the control law will be provided in the next section.
+More discussions are provided in the next section.